kapistelijaJami/MultiplayerServer/README.md

 ```
 Packets only need the data fields and a constructor.

+You can also send raw data without the overhead of `Gson` serializing it with `Base64` encoding.
+Then have your packet extend `DataPacket` instead, and pass the data to the constructor of the super class.

 ### 2. Register handlers for specific packets
 Use `PacketRegistry` to register your packet types and attach handlers.
-Use separate `PacketRegistry` instance for server and clients.
+Use separate `PacketRegistry` instances for server and clients.
 When receiving a packet, the packet subclass will be parsed and passed to the handler.

 ```java